thorade/HelmholtzMedia/README.md

 * working fluids for Organic-Rankine-Cycles.

 ### Known issues & ToDo
 * Index reduction doesn't work (there are some numerical Jacobians).
-Does this
+Does this have to be fixed in `BaseProperties`, or in `density_ph`?
 * Non-analytic critical terms for residual Helmholtz energy not yet implemented (needed for water and CO2)
 * Hyperbolic terms for ideal Helmholtz energy not yet implemented (used in short technical EoS and GERG-2008)
 * Reference state is fixed.
 Not sure how important choosing a differend reference state is.